hattieonline/being/content/en/docs/prologue/poetry-on-autumn.md

 TO MY FRIENDS &amp; DON&#39;T HAVE SEX
 FAST ENOUGH &amp; HAVE SEX TOO
 FAST &amp; HAVE SEX TOO LOUD &amp;
-NOT HAVE SEX AND JUST LAUGH--
+NOT HAVE SEX AND JUST LAUGH.

 I DECIDE I AM MY JUDGE &amp;
 THEY CORRAL AROUND ME
 AGAPE BEGGING TO BE